MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 ## Key design strategies

 Performance testing helps you gather measurable data on a workload.
 It also helps you build workloads to the right specifications when done early enough.
 You should conduct performance tests as early in the software development lifecycle as possible.
 Early testing allows you to catch and fix performance issues earlier in development.
 You can use a proof-of-concept if production code isn't ready.
+Proactive performance testing assist the team in identifying and eliminating bottlenecks in the application code and infrastructure.

 ### Prepare the test